Seymour station: History

 The Naugatuck Railroad opened from Milford north to Seymour in May 1849, with the extension to Waterbury opening the next month.
 The original wooden station was replaced in 1898 by a buff brick station, now demolished.
 A small modern brick shelter was installed in the 1980s or 1990s.

-As of 2024, the state plans to add an accessible high-level platform at the station, with construction to take place from 2025 to 2027.
-The existing shelter building would be removed.
+In November 2021, Governor Ned Lamont indicated plans to reconstruct the five non-accessible Waterbury Branch stations, including Seymour.
+By late 2024, construction was to take place from 2025 to 2027; Seymour station was to cost $16 million.
+The existing building would be removed.

+Construction began in May 2026; the new platform is expected to be open in November 2027, with the $23.2 million project fully complete in May 2028.
+The platform will be 350 feet long with a canopy over its full length.
+Buses will replace rail service from July 20, 2026, to May 31, 2027, to allow construction at Seymour and other stations to take place.